jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 If you create other organizations or spaces in Bluemix, be sure to use the default selections as you follow the tutorial.

 1. Click the **CREATE AN APP** tile.

 2. Select **WEB** for the type of app you are creating.

-2. On the next page, select **Liberty for Java** to start with, and then click **CONTINUE**.
+3. On the next page, select **Liberty for Java** to start with, and then click **CONTINUE**.
 ![Bluemix Java Web Starter][7]

 4. Type a name for your app, such as `Liberty for Java Starter app tutorial` with your initials to make it unique, and click **Finish**.
+In a few moments, when the app finishes staging, you'll have a Java web server app instance running on Bluemix.
 ![Naming a Bluemix app][54]

-In a few moments, when the app finishes staging, you'll have a Java web server app instance running on Bluemix.
-Click **Overview** to view information about your app:
+5. Click **Overview** to view information about your app:
 ![The new app's Bluemix dashboard][55]

-If you click the route on the app dashboard, you can access the running Starter app:
+6. Click the route on the app dashboard to access the running Starter app:
 ![A running web application][10]

 Although it's great that the app is running, you will want to modify it to make it more interesting.

 You can work with your app code in many ways.
 For example, with auto-deploy, you can modify the code that runs in your app by pushing the changes to a Git repository.
 The mechanism that implements auto-deploy is provided by Bluemix™ DevOps Services, but more about that later.

-On your app’s Overview page, click **ADD GIT**.
+1. On your app’s Overview page, click **ADD GIT**.
+You might be prompted to enter your password because DevOps Services must verify that it can act on your behalf.
 ![Add Git][11]

-You might be prompted to enter your password because DevOps Services must verify that it can act on your behalf.

-Make sure you check the option **Populate the repository with the starter application package and enable build and deploy**.
-Click **CONTINUE**, then **CLOSE**.
+2. Make sure you check the option **Populate the repository with the starter application package and enable build and deploy**.
 ![Create Git repo dialog][13]

+3. Click **CONTINUE**, then **CLOSE**.
 A message displays that you successfully created a Git repo and loaded it with the app starter code.

 Before you start editing your code in DevOps Services, enable the IBM Continuous Delivery Pipeline for Bluemix (the Delivery Pipeline service) so that you can use several of the build and deployment capabilities later.

 1. On the app’s Overview page, click **ADD A SERVICE OR API**.
 2. Select the DevOps category, then click **Delivery Pipeline**.
 3. Select a Space and use the default settings for the Selected plan.
 4. Click **CREATE**.
 The Delivery Pipeline service is added to your Bluemix space.
 You can view a list of the apps that include the service.
-Click **Back to Dashboard** and click the app tile for the app you just created.
+5. Click **Back to Dashboard** and click the app tile for the app you just created.

 Next, start using DevOps Services.
 Click **EDIT CODE**.